How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 • Once you’ve downloaded both files, save them as separate Notepad documents and append the “.cer” extension to each.

-• Now, access the certificate store using the Tools menu in the same browser you used to install the certificate and select “Options.”
+• Now, access the certificate store using the Tools menu in the browser you used to install the certificate and select “Options.”

 Privacy and Security Option Firefox